Yonder-Dynamics/pathing2d/README.md

 # Todo
 - Link all nodes to the current position to make sure there is an entry point
+- Figure out how to add constant border when filtering
 - Finish shortest path algo
 - Add orientation to each position
 - Test :)